 I’m sure we’ll be eating this several more times before the summer is over, so I’ll keep trying to get a good photo.
 Any excuse to eat it again!

-Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
-Simply click here to subscribe. (of course, I’ll never pass on your email address to anyone.)
+If you want deliciously easy, family-friendly recipes like this one delivered straight to your inbox, simply click here to subscribe.
+(Of course, I’ll never pass on your email address to anyone.)